Creating a New Flag for Cross-Community Belonging

 The Path Forward

-In that spirit, we must reflect not only on these national flags but on the broader emblems that shaped Irish identity over centuries.
+In that spirit, we must look beyond national flags to the broader principles that have shaped identity across the island.

-Each holds real meaning, yet none alone can speak for everyone in a society shaped by multiple traditions, narratives, and loyalties.
+Each holds real meaning, yet none alone can speak for a society defined by multiple traditions, narratives, and loyalties.

-A future grounded in parity requires a new symbol that honours history without repeating its hierarchies or exclusions.
+A future grounded in parity requires a symbol that honours history without repeating its hierarchies or exclusions — one that expresses both constitutional balance and shared belonging.

 Symbols That Precede Division